zokradonh/kopano-docker/README.md

 $ vagrant ssh
 ```

 After the machine has started it will be reachable from the local system through the IP `10.16.73.20`, please make sure that your chosen hostname resolves to this IP.
 The project files are mounted to `/vagrant` in the machine.
+To interact with the containers just change into this directory first.

 ## Third party docker images